 - We gathered more than 111,000 local keywords with the help of AccuRanker’s keyword suggestion feature and Google Keyword Planner – those that included words like “near me,” “around me,” “nearby,” etc.

-- Next, we grouped all keywords in categories like real estate, shopping, financial services, public catering, sports, healthcare, auto services and others; the clusterization was delivered partly with the help of Google Keyword Planner, but most of the work was done manually.
+- Next, we grouped all keywords in categories like real estate, shopping, financial services, public catering, sports, healthcare, auto services and others; the clusterisation was delivered partly with the help of Google Keyword Planner, but most of the work was done manually.

 - After this, the AccuRanker team set up position tracking campaigns for those keywords for the three largest US cities – Los Angeles, New York, and Chicago.
 It is worth mentioning that AccuRanker has outstanding capabilities – it can track more than 300,000 keywords via API in only 30 minutes!
 I have never come across such a capability in my experience.

 The raw datasets that we received, in the end, were represented in the list of domains and the first three results of company names or websites that appear in local packs in New York, Los Angeles and Chicago.
-With the help of keyword categorization, I was able to analyse not only general trends but also dig deeper and see how local businesses are performing in various industries.
+With the help of keyword categorisation, I was able to analyse not only general trends but also dig deeper and see how local businesses are performing in various industries.